WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

   - An AUC close to one is good; an AUC close to 0.5 means the model doesn’t perform much better than random.

-  - ROC (along with true positive and false positive rates) are independent of class prevelance.
-Precision is dependent on class prevelance.
+  - True and false positive rates, and therefore the ROC, are independent of class prevalence.
+Precision is dependent on class prevalence.

-  - If your preferred performance metric is dependent on class prevelance, like precision or accuracy, then the ROC may be optimistic. `ThresholdPlot` can also be useful for evaluating a model in this situation.
+  - If your preferred performance metric is dependent on class prevalence, like precision or accuracy, then the ROC may be optimistic when the positive class is rare. `ThresholdPlot` can also be useful for evaluating a model in this situation.

 Hopefully, you now have a better intuition about the ROC, and what it means.